17 Things Worth Knowing Before Your Okavango Delta Safari

 5. Bring a fleece.
 Seriously.

-July and August mornings in the Delta hit 5-10°C. You're on an open game drive vehicle at 6 AM, moving, with wind chill.
+July and August mornings in the Delta hit 5-10°C. Picture yourself on an open game drive vehicle at 6 AM, moving, with wind chill.
 A fleece, a windbreaker, gloves, and a warm hat are essential for morning activities.
 By noon it's 25°C and you're in a t-shirt.
 Pack for both extremes.

-6. Binoculars are more important than a camera.
+6. Binoculars matter more than a camera.

 7. Neutral colors only.

 Khaki, olive, tan, brown, gray.
 No white (gets dirty instantly, reflects light), no bright colors (disturb animals), no dark blue or black (attract tsetse flies — and yes, they bite).
-Your safari wardrobe should look like a military surplus store.
+A safari wardrobe should look like a military surplus store.

 On Safari